The Technology, Media and Telecommunications Review: Spain

 - to evaluate the spectrum needs for an effective development of the NGA networks.

-Royal Decree 579/2019, dated 11 October 2019, further establishes subsidies for public audiovisual communication service providers to compensate costs for the simultaneous and transitory distribution of their television channels during the liberalisation of frequencies in the 694–790MHz range.
+Finally, Royal Decree 579/2019, dated 11 October 2019, further established subsidies for public audiovisual communication service providers to compensate costs for the simultaneous and transitory distribution of their television channels during the liberalisation of frequencies in the 694–790MHz range.

 iii Broadband and next-generation mobile spectrum use